basnijholt/nijho.lt/content/post/local-ai-journey/index.md

 That gaming rig has been humming away, but not rendering virtual worlds.
 It's been training, transcribing, and thinking.

+I'm writing this post simply because I am so enthusiastic about this journey.
+I've found that local models are surprisingly powerful for specific use cases.
+Of course, they aren't going to replace Gemini or Claude for coding, but for many other applications, they work incredibly well.
+Lately, I've been so obsessed with this that I'm sleeping significantly less and spending all my free hours working on it.

 {{% callout note %}}
 **TL;DR:** This post is the story of how a quest for gaming turned into a deep dive into local, private AI.
-I'll share the two open-source Python packages that came out of it, `agent-cli` and `AIBrain`, and the lessons I learned along the way.
+I'll share the two open-source Python packages that came out of it, [`agent-cli`](https://github.com/basnijholt/agent-cli) and [`AIBrain`](https://github.com/basnijholt/aibrain), and the lessons I learned along the way.
 {{% /callout %}}

 ## 2. The Rocky Road to a Working Setup

 Before I could even get to the fun AI stuff, I had to wrestle with the machine itself.
-Like many Linux enthusiasts, I started with Pop!_OS, but the infamous NVIDIA driver issues quickly became a roadblock.
-After some frustration and a lot of troubleshooting, I made the switch to **NixOS**.
-This turned out to be a great decision, providing a stable and reproducible environment that finally tamed the 3090.
-Your own mileage may vary, but for me, NixOS was the solid foundation I needed.
+I started with Pop!_OS, which is supposed to be a great out of the box solution that "just works".
+However, it's been a long time since I used Linux on the desktop; my experience is almost exclusively with servers.
+I quickly installed some of the wrong packages and ended up debugging stuff in Grub.
+I got frustrated with the different commands and realized that reproducing the system was going to be a pain.
+Since I've grown to love Nix on my Mac with Nix-Darwin, I decided to switch the whole system to **NixOS**.
+This has been an amazing decision.
+Even though there are many pain points with Nix, I think it is well worth it.

 ## 3. The First Victory: `agent-cli` 🐍